 It is often said that your skills and experience may help you to get the job, while your Emotional Intelligence will ultimately determine your overall success and how far you take your career.

-Who should attend this introductory webinar?
+Who should watch this introductory presentation?

 Anyone seeking to build influence with others, who wants to be more effective in their day to day work and derive some of the benefits described above.